xavierhamel/pnch/README.md

 # pnch
+**pnch is still in active development.
+Breaking change could happen at any moment.
+An older version may not be compatible with a newer one.**

 Track your time from the CLI.
 Categorize and add a description to what you did and later export your timesheet to different formats.